BloodyBogan/flashcard-app/README.md

 # flashcard-app
-Flashcard app - cycle through the cards &amp; continue where you left off
+Flashcard app - cycle through the cards, change settings &amp; continue where you left off

 ## TODO
 Responsivity <br />
 Add the ability to change colour themes <br />
+Reset <br />
 Add the ability to hide/unhide the menu <br />
 Add the ability to flag each card (learnt or not) <br />
 Edit the flashcards <br />